 Receives general direction from management staff.

-Exercises direct supervision over technical and clerical staff.
+Exercises direct supervision over assigned lower level inspection staff.

 EXAMPLES OF ESSENTIAL DUTIES